Skip to content

 This bird resides in dry and open hillsides, where it builds its nest on a shallow ground scrape that's only lightly lined with material for insulation.

-The rock partridge has long been an important species of prey among hunters due to its size as well as being relatively easy to find during hunting expeditions.
+The rock partridge has long been an important prey species among hunters due to its size and relative ease of finding during hunting expeditions.

 Although these birds are not endangered at present, their population numbers have declined significantly over recent years due to poaching and habitat destruction caused by human activities such as farming or urbanization projects.

-Conservation efforts must be taken if we want this unique species of bird stay around us for future generations.
+Conservation efforts must be taken if we want this unique bird species to stay around us for future generations.

 Scientific classification: